Anas7k/Js-Projects/Digital Clock/README.md

 ## Features

 - **Current Time Display:** Shows the current time in hours, minutes, and seconds.
--**Current Date Display:** Displays the current date.
+- **Current Date Display:** Displays the current date.
 - **Responsive Design:** Adjusts layout and sizes based on the screen width.
--**Visual Enhancements:** Includes shapes with shadows and background blur effects.
+- **Visual Enhancements:** Includes shapes with shadows and background blur effects.

 ## Technologies Used